THE BIG IDEA BEHIND CELLULAR REGENERATION TECHNIQUE (CRT) ™

 Scientists tell us that we only use about 10% of our brain.
 With CRT, we can access the 90% that is subconscious or unconscious.
 The nervous system is so sensitive that if we touch a reflex point or say something that is irritating to the nervous system, we will get a weak response in muscle testing, but if it is neutral or okay with the nervous system, we will have a strong response.

 I believe that in order to be whole, body, mind, and spirit have to be in harmony.
-I truly appreciate each person as an individual because God created us as individuals.
+I truly appreciate each person as an individual because the Creator created us as individuals.
 Different people may experience the same symptoms such as headaches, back pain, allergies, learning challenges, depression, success or relationship issues, but their cause is very unique.
-It is a privilege and an honor to have the gift of communicating with people's body-mind-spirit in order to enhance their own healing capabilities through this energy healing.
+It is a privilege and an honor to have the gift of communicating with people’s body-mind-spirit in order to enhance their own healing capabilities through this multi-dimensional and multi-faceted energy healing method called Cellular Regeneration Technique.

-My life is dedicated to doing God's will for me, which is helping each person live in body-mind-spirit harmony, expressing his or her optimum potential, and open to receiving the fullest of life's blessings.
+My life is dedicated to doing God’s will which is helping as many as possible live in body-mind-spirit harmony, expressing optimum potential and open to receiving the fullest of life’s blessings.

-I sense God's urging to be more public about teaching Cellular Regeneration Technique to larger audiences.
-Hopefully, you find great value in this healing work and will recommend it to those you feel would be open to it and benefit from it.
+I sense God’s urging to be more public about teaching Cellular Regeneration Technique to larger audiences.
+Hopefully, you find great value in this healing work and will recommend it to those you feel it may help.
 Your help in this regard is very much appreciated.
-When people ask what CRT is about, please refer them to www.cellularregeneration.com
+When people ask what CRT is about, please refer them to www.cellularregeneration.com.
+There are short YouTube video clips on the website.

 © Copyright 2004 Dr. Gina Kim, D.C. - Wilcox Chiropractic - All rights reserved